kevbite/kevbite.github.io/_posts/2018-08-13-build-and-releasing-with-vsts-for-multiple-aws-serverless-stacks.md

 ### New Pipeline

-Within the _All release pipelines_ section of VSTS, select to create a new Release pipeline then from the _Select a template_ screen, select _Empty process_.
+Now within the _All release pipelines_ section of VSTS, We can create a new Release pipeline then from the _Select a template_ screen, select _Empty process_ (once again we will be building our own pipeline).

 ![vsts-new-pipeline-select-a-template]